 Inclusion should be taken as “weak endorsement” – I haven’t read all these books but at the very least I believe what they’re doing seems interesting.
-For now this is just a list but I’ll add descriptions as I get a chance.
+For now this is just a list but I’ll add descriptions and categorize more carefully as I get a chance.
 (Honestly this list exists partially so I don’t have to Google for books whenever I want to find them…)

 Scott Cunningham, Causal Inference: The mixtape